shaunpersad/api-foundation/readme.md

 In the `sample-routes.php` file, this is the `/api/v1/get-token` route.
 This is the endpoint that, based on whichever Grant Type you are using, particular parameters are sent and an Access Token is received.

+#####Required Parameters

-All requests to this endpoint must have a 'client_id' param, either as a query param, or in the Authorize HTTP Header (Http Basic).
+* `client_id` - must be present either in the body of the request or in the Authorize HTTP Header (Http Basic).

+* `grant_type` - must be present in the bosy of the request, and set to one of your Grant Types.

+    The value of this param maps to one of the above described Grant Types via the `getAllGrantTypes()` method in the ApiFoundationServiceProvider.
+    The default mapping is:
+    ```
+        public function getAllGrantTypes() {

+            return array(
+                'authorization_code' => '\OAuth2\GrantType\AuthorizationCode',
+                'password' => '\OAuth2\GrantType\UserCredentials',
+                'client_credentials' => '\OAuth2\GrantType\ClientCredentials',
+                'refresh_token' => '\OAuth2\GrantType\RefreshToken',
+                'fb_access_token' => '\Shaunpersad\ApiFoundation\OAuth2\GrantType\FacebookAccessToken'
+            );
+        }
+    ```

+    Of this list, the Grant Types you wish to support may be defined in the config file.
+To add additional Grant Types, you will need to extend the ApiFoundationServiceProvider and override the `getAllGrantTypes()` method.

-'client_secret' should only be present if your app uses one.
-Apps should not use client secrets if the secrecy of the secret cannot be guaranteed.
-If your app does use one, supply it either as a query param or in the Authorize HTTP Header (Http Basic).
+* `client_secret` - optional.
+Should only be present if your app uses one.
+Apps should not use Client Secrets if it can be exposed publicly.
+If present, it must be either in the body of the request or in the Authorize HTTP Header (Http Basic).

 ### The Redirect endpoint